Educational Facility Management

 Faxed registrations (732-932-3586) are accepted with a voucher as well.

-Upon receipt of the completed application and payment, a class space will be reserved; no confirmation will be sent.
+Upon receipt of the completed application and payment, a class space will be reserved.
+Registrations will not be confirmed via postal or e-mail.
 The university reserves the right to cancel any course without sufficient enrollment.

 Class Cancelation Policy